-If you plan to spend three or more days in Lisbon, than you have to save one for visit Sintra.
+If you plan to spend three or more days in Lisbon than you have to save one to visit Sintra.
 The best way to go there is by train, starting your day trip at the central station of Rossio, it’s a 45 minutes trip.
-You’ll immediately realize how many tourists go to Sintra by seeing the never ending queue at the ticket machines.
+You’ll immediately realize how many tourists go to Sintra by seeing the never-ending queue at the ticket machines.
 You don’t need a special ticket, so charge your Viva card in advance and go directly to the train!

 Avoid the car, there are not many parking areas and, once there, the bus service is really good.
 Nearby the Sintra’s train station you’ll find the stop of the 434 bus, that connects all the main attractions in a loop.
 You can buy the daily ticket directly from the driver, it allows you to get on and off wherever you want.

 The first stop is at the historical center of Sintra, where you can walk around in its narrows streets, until you reach the Palacio Nacional, down in the heart of the town.
 The mix of gothic and renaissance style and the distinctive huge coned kitchen chimneys make it a remarkable building.